Tribler/trustchain-superapp/common/README.md

 #### Casting a vote
 ```
-respondToVote(vote: Boolean, proposalBlock: TrustChainBlock)
+respondToProposal(vote: Boolean, proposalBlock: TrustChainBlock)
 ```
-A vote is cast using the `respondToVote` method.
+A vote is cast using the `respondToProposal` method.
 This method requires the vote as a Boolean (True = Yes, False = No) and the TrustChainBlock which contains the initial proposal block.

 #### Counting votes
 ```